ElpadoCan/SpotMAX/spotmax/docs/source/install/latest.rst

 .. include:: _install_numba.rst

-Updating to the latest version of spotMAX
+Updating to the latest version of SpotMAX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update to the latest version of spotMAX, open the terminal, activate the
+To update to the latest version of SpotMAX, open the terminal, activate the
 ``acdc`` environment with the command ``conda activate acdc`` and the run the
 follwing command::

-    pip install --upgrade "git+https://github.com/ElpadoCan/spotMAX.git"
+    pip install --upgrade "git+https://github.com/ElpadoCan/SpotMAX.git"